sbatson5/firestore-jest-mock/README.md

 ## Code of Conduct

-Upstatement strives to provide a welcoming, inclusive environment for all users.
+We strive to provide a welcoming, inclusive environment for all users.
 To hold ourselves accountable to that mission, we have a strictly-enforced [code of conduct](CODE_OF_CONDUCT.md).

-## About Upstatement

-[Upstatement](https://www.upstatement.com/) is a digital transformation studio headquartered in Boston, MA that imagines and builds exceptional digital experiences.
-Make sure to check out our [services](https://www.upstatement.com/services/), [work](https://www.upstatement.com/work/), and [open positions](https://www.upstatement.com/jobs/)!